 From Grand Central Publishing:

-If you'd like to read If We Had Known, enter for a chance to win a copy using the Rafflecopter form below.
+If you'd like to read We Were Strangers Once, enter to win using the Rafflecopter form below.
 Open to US and Canada, no PO boxes please.
-Ends April 21/18.
+Ends October 14/17.